judycurie/judy/docs/assignments/week14.md

 ## Problems
  - many problems with integration of data through systems
- - Taich is absolutely great but requires more timestamp
+ - Taich is absolutely great but requires more times to use it potential fully
  - Taichi is good for imported data as numbpy ndarrays (2,n), but if the ndarray has one dimension >3, Taichi requires ti.Vector.field
- - as the ti.Vector.field the data needs to be integer or a slice, cannot be external funtion (it makes it a bit harder to use live daata.)
+ - as the ti.Vector.field the data needs to be integer or a slice, cannot be external funtion (it makes it a bit harder to use live data.)

 ## Next steps
  - position data from the SLAVE xino thorugh BLE